mixer/developers/src/reference/interactive/protocol/protocol.rst

 createControls |Server Method|
 ''''''''''''''''''''''''''''''

 Creates one or more new controls in a scene.
-The client MUST provide a fully-qualified, tagged control object in this method; the etags provided will be used as their initial values.
+The client MUST provide a fully-qualified control object in this method.

 .. code-block:: js